 Not familiar with what geography is or what geographers do?
 Watch this short video to learn more about creating a career as a geographer.

-At the graduate level, the Department of Geography also confers the Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees.
+At the graduate level, the Department of Geography and Geospatial Sciences also confers the Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) degrees.
 Drawing upon the research interests and experience of the faculty, the department's core areas of geographic inquiry are shown on the Venn diagram below.
 Much of the research conducted by faculty and graduate students incorporates one, or more, of these themes.
 Watch this short video to learn more about the advantages of our graduate program.

-At the Ph.D. level, students are encouraged to pursue original research that fits with the core areas of the department and complements the rural and land grant tradition of Kansas State University.
+At the Ph.D. level, students are encouraged to pursue original research that fits within the core areas of the department and complements the rural and land grant tradition of Kansas State University.
 The doctoral degree is designed to develop and enhance a student's knowledge and ability to conduct original independent research that makes a scholarly contribution to the student's areas of specialization.
 The Ph.D. program fosters (1) an understanding of scientific inquiry, (2) knowledge of the structure of the geographic discipline, its history, issues, methods, and trends, (3) proficiency in appropriate analytical and technical skills, and (4) competency in communicating the results of research.

 The department is centrally located on campus near Hale Library, most classrooms, and the K-State Student Union.
 The university's library system is amply stocked with research resources for most geographical studies.
-Department resources include the Geographic Information Systems Spatial Analysis Laboratory (GISSAL), the Paleoenvironmental Laboratory, the Remote Sensing Research Laboratory, hyperspectral radiometers, GPS receivers, a GIS/Remote Sensing Computer Teaching Laboratory, photogrammetric instrumentation, and a high definition videoconferencing systems.
-Software tools for research include a campus site license for Environmental Systems Research Institute (Esri) products and widely used statistical and remote sensing programs such as ERDAS Imagine, ENVI, SAS, and MATLAB.
+Department resources include the Geographic Information Systems Spatial Analysis Laboratory (GISSAL), the Paleoenvironmental Laboratory, the Remote Sensing Research Laboratory, hyperspectral radiometers, GPS receivers, a modern GIScience/Remote Sensing Computer Teaching Laboratory, photogrammetric instrumentation, and high definition videoconferencing systems.
+Software tools for research include a campus site license for Environmental Systems Research Institute (Esri) products and widely used statistical and remote sensing programs such as ERDAS Imagine, ENVI, SAS, R, and MATLAB.